-Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should be able to do by the end of a certificate or degree at Clark College.
+Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should know or be able to do by the end of a certificate or degree at Clark College.
+After successful completion of this program, students will be able to:

-- Demonstrate compliance of all machine shop safety regulations. - Interpret blueprints and perform inspection of machined parts. - Perform entry-level skills for setup and operation of manual machines. - Perform entry-level skills to program, operate, and set up CNC machine tools. - Communicate and interact in a team/group environment to perform multiple tasks in a professional and ethical manner.

-- Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program. - Health and PE: Demonstrate progress toward healthier behaviors as appropriate for a career and technical education program. - Humanities: Analyze, interpret, and evaluate works and ideas in the Humanities within appropriate global and historical contexts as appropriate for a career and technical education program. - Social Science: Evaluate, analyze, and explain events, behaviors, and institutions using perspectives and methods in the Social Sciences as appropriate for a career and technical education program. - Science: Apply fundamental principles and relationships from the Natural Sciences to solve problems as appropriate for a career and technical education program.
+- Demonstrate compliance of all machine shop safety regulations. - Interpret blueprints and perform inspection of machined parts. - Perform entry-level skills for setup and operation of manual machines. - Perform entry-level skills to program, operate, and set up CNC machine tools. - Communicate and interact in a team/group environment to perform multiple tasks in a professional and ethical manner. - Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program. - Health and PE: Demonstrate progress toward healthier behaviors as appropriate for a career and technical education program. - Humanities: Analyze, interpret, and evaluate works and ideas in the Humanities within appropriate global and historical contexts as appropriate for a career and technical education program. - Social Science: Evaluate, analyze, and explain events, behaviors, and institutions using perspectives and methods in the Social Sciences as appropriate for a career and technical education program. - Science: Apply fundamental principles and relationships from the Natural Sciences to solve problems as appropriate for a career and technical education program.